 What is Neighborhood Court?

-Neighborhood Court (NHC) uses the principles of restorative justice to resolve offenses outside of the traditional criminal justice system.
-Volunteer panelists take part in a conference with their fellow community members and the participant to hold them accountable by identifying the harms caused by their conduct.
-Together they come up with a collaborative solution designed to address those harms in a way that is restorative rather than punitive.
-Neighborhood Court’s volunteers help victims, community members, and participants move forward in a positive direction.
+Neighborhood Court (NHC) is an adult criminal diversion program.
+NHC uses the principles of restorative justice to resolve offenses outside of the traditional court room.
+Participants meet in a relaxed setting to discuss their conduct with members of the local community panelists in what is called a conference.
+The conference is designed to hold participants accountable by helping them recognize the harms caused by their conduct.
+Then the panelists, participant, and victim (when present), can come up with a collaborative solution designed to address those harms in a way that is restorative rather than punitive.
+Neighborhood Court’s volunteers help victims, participants, and their communities to move forward in a positive direction.

 How It Works

 Neighborhood Court (NHC) was initiated by the Yolo County District Attorney in 2013.
 The purpose of this program is to address criminal violations that impact the quality of life in our neighborhoods.
 It is a collaborative effort between the cities of Davis, West Sacramento, and Woodland, along with UC Davis, local police departments, and Cache Creek Casino.
 The program is also working on expanding to the city of Winters in the near future.

 NHC is the core program in the Yolo County District Attorney’s restorative justice diversion suite, which also includes NHC Full Service Partners (FSP) and the Steps to Success (S2S) program.
 NHC-FSP and S2S utilize a similar conference model to provide restorative resolutions to criminal justice involved individuals with contributing mental health and/or addiction issues.